Samsung/tizen-docs/docs/application/native/guides/ui/efl/ui-layouts.md

 - Aspect

   To fix the dimensional proportions of the object, use the `evas_object_size_hint_aspect_set()` function.
 When the aspect size hint is set, Evas tries to fix the dimensional proportions of the object.

-For examples on the use of the alignment, weight, and minimum and maximum size properties, see [Box](container_box_n.htm).
+For examples on the use of the alignment, weight, and minimum and maximum size properties, see [Box](container-box.md).

+## Related Information
+- Dependencies
+  - Tizen 2.4 and Higher for Mobile
+  - Tizen 2.3.1 and Higher for Wearable